Gilded Age: Religion

 The Third Great Awakening began before the Civil War returned and caused a significant change in religious attitudes toward social progress.
-Followers of the new Awakening promoted the Social Gospel which gave rise to organizations such as the YMCA, the American branch of the Salvation Army, and settlement houses such as Hull House, founded by Jane Addams in Chicago in 1889.
+Followers of the new awakening promoted the Social Gospel which gave rise to organizations such as the YMCA, the American branch of the Salvation Army, and settlement houses such as Hull House, founded by Jane Addams in Chicago in 1889.

 The Third Great Awakening was a period of religious activism in American history from the late 1850s to the 20th century.
 It affected pietistic Protestant denominations and had a strong sense of social activism.
 It gathered strength from the postmillennial theology that the Second Coming of Christ would occur after mankind had reformed the entire earth.
-The Social Gospel movement gained force from the Awakening, as did the worldwide missionary movement.
-New groups emerged, such as the Holiness movement and Nazarene movements, Theosophy and Christian Science.
+The Social Gospel movement gained force from the awakening, as did the worldwide missionary movement.
+All the major denominations sponsored growing missionary activities inside the United States and around the world.
+New groups emerged such as the Holiness movement and Nazarene movements, Theosophy and Christian Science.

 The mainline Protestant denominations, especially the Methodist, Episcopal, Presbyterian, and Congregational churches, grew rapidly in numbers, wealth and educational levels, throwing off their frontier beginnings and becoming centered in towns and cities.
 Leaders such as Josiah Strong advocated a muscular Christianity with systematic outreach to the unchurched in America and around the globe.
 Others built colleges and universities to train the next generation.
 Each denomination supported missionary societies, and made the role of missionary one of high prestige.
-The great majority of pietistic mainline Protestants in the North supported the Republican Party, and urged it to endorse prohibition and social reforms.
-See Third Party System.

-The Awakening in numerous cities in 1858 was interrupted by the American Civil War.
+The awakening in numerous cities in 1858 was interrupted by the Civil War.
 In the South, the Civil War stimulated revivals and especially strengthened the Baptists.
 After the war, Dwight L. Moody made revivalism the centerpiece of his activities in Chicago by founding the Moody Bible Institute.
 The hymns of Ira Sankey were especially influential.

 Across the nation, "drys" crusaded in the name of religion for the prohibition of alcohol.
 The Woman's Christian Temperance Union mobilized Protestant women for social crusades against liquor, pornography and prostitution, and sparked the demand for women's suffrage.
 The Gilded Age plutocracy came under harsh attack from the Social Gospel preachers and reformers in the Progressive Era who became involved with issues of child labor, compulsory elementary education and the protection of women from exploitation in factories.

-All the major denominations sponsored growing missionary activities inside the United States and around the world.

 Colleges associated with churches rapidly expanded in number, size and quality of curriculum.
 The promotion of muscular Christianity became popular among young men on campus and in urban YMCAs, as well as such denominational youth groups such as the Epworth League for Methodists and the Walther League for Lutherans.